 - Prep Your Hair: Do not shampoo and condition your hair before curling.
 Curls hold the best with day-old hair.
-If your fine, straight hair is in the natural state, the heat can work better.
+If your fine, straight hair is in its natural state, the heat can work better.
 You can use dry shampoo on the day you have to curl your hair.
 Apply a curl-boosting spray to damp hair for texture and grip, and blow dry on the coolest setting.
 Also, use a heat-protectant spray to prevent frying the strands.

 - Divide Your Hair Into Sections: Section your hair and use clips or bands to hold each section separately.
 Start by working with the bottom-most section.